glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 factor of 1e18, and the `firstWeek` and `weeksAlive` are set to the values provided by the user.

+If the asset is 'usdg', then 'assetsRequired' needs to be scaled by a factor of 1e6 instead of 1e18.
+This special case must be handled carefully, especially when importing rewards from V1.

 The user interface accepts floating point inputs from the user for all values that are going to be scaled up when they are submitted to the API endpoint.